 Language Arts

 The primary objectives of the Reading program are to promote reading enjoyment and teach students how to respond creatively, critically, and thoughtfully to everything they read.
-The Writing program emphasizes the process of writing as well as the mechanics of sentence structure and punctuation.
+The Writing program emphasizes the process of writing as well as the mechanics of sentence structure, punctuation, and grammar.

 Math